 If you’re a gamer that also is looking for a productivity machine or just something easy to take with you on your travels, the Legion Slim 7i could be a suitable match.
 We’re also happy to see more gaming machines offering up slightly more muted designs and less bulky packages, as not everyone is looking for a 10-pound monster laptop.

 MSI Stealth 15M

-Lenovo isn’t the only new thin-and-light gaming laptop on show for IFA.
+Lenovo isn’t the only one to show off a new thin-and-light gaming laptop at IFA.
 The MSI Stealth 15M packs a ton of performance into a device with a thickness of just 16mm and a weight of 3.92 pounds.

 The Stealth 15M is practically an ultrabook and yet still offers groundbreaking specs like 11th-gen Intel Core processors, Thunderbolt 4 support, and a GPU up to the GTX 2060 (or a GTX 1660 Ti on the base model).
 The display is a 15.6.inch FHD IPS with a 144Hz refresh rate.
 There’s no mention of QHD or 4K models.
 Many portable gamers are perfectly okay with 1080p, but it’s something worth considering if you are looking for a more impressive display resolution.

 Further reading: The best MSI laptops you can buy right now

 We actually dubbed this the best gaming laptop of IFA 2020 in our official awards, thanks to a combination of great specs, thin and light design, and because it’s truly hard to go wrong buying an MSI gaming computer.

 Honor Magicbook Pro